-The reporting period is from the beginning of your 2022 grant year through September 30, 2023.
+The reporting period is from the beginning of your 2023 grant year through September 30, 2024.

-- Report all Performance Data Elements collected during the time period 10/1/2022-9/30/2023, regardless of the member cohort or program year to which the data are connected. - Report all Performance Measures data pertaining to your 2022 program year.
-Any activities taking place during the reporting period that correspond to a later grant year (e.g., FY 23 PHA grant award) should be reported on the subsequent end-of-year PPR.
+- Report all Performance Data Elements collected during the period 10/1/2023-9/30/2024, regardless of the member cohort or program year to which the data are connected. - Report all Performance Measures data pertaining to your 2023 program year, plus any previously unreported data from the previous (2022) program year.
+Any activities taking place during the reporting period that correspond to a later grant year (e.g., FY 2024 PHA grant award) should be reported on the subsequent end-of-year PPR.